 ENV variables

-You can set env variables in your manifest which will be injected in your app under the env context property.
-Env configuration is namespaced by environment and the values of the current environment your running in will be injected.
-Currently the two environments “local” for when you’re running your compose app locally and “cloud” for when you’ve deployed your app withgoldsky compose deploy, read more about deploying here.
+You can set env variables in your manifest, which are injected into your task’s env context property.
+Env configuration is namespaced by environment, and only the values for the current environment are injected.
+Currently there are two environments:local, used when running your compose app locally, and cloud, used when your app is running after goldsky compose deploy — see the deploy guide for more.

 Example